abhiver222/SWIM-Distributed-Group-Membership/readme.md

 The repo consists of a writeup which describes out protocol and how it scales with increasing machines.

 TODO: add gossiping for mem list propagation from Introducer
-TODO: add SWIM random messaging in case of packet drops
+TODO: add SWIM infection [epidemic] style messaging in case of packet drops
 TODO: try playing with a TCP connection for some parts but keep UDP for failure detection